konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | verify_ec_task_bundle | The location of the bundle containing the verify-enterprise-contract task | No | - |

+## Changes in 1.6.0
+* The publish-pyxis-repository task now has a dataPath parameter.
+It is used to set source_container_image_enabled if `pushSourceContainer` is present in the data `images` key and set to true

 ## Changes since 1.4.2
 * Move from commonTag to commonTags
   - The result of push-snapshot was renamed to commonTags and now it contains both the fixed and floating